Do you simultaneously feel like you’re TOO MUCH and somehow also NOT ENOUGH?

 • communication & consent, particularly for:

-• variations of neurospicy, such as ADHD, “AuDHD,” experiences of synesthesia, etc
+• variations of neurodiversity, such as ADHD, “AuDHD,” experiences of synesthesia, etc

 • dissociation, including those have parts, systems, identify as plural